I Once Loved a Lass

-"I Once Loved a Lass", also known in Scotland as "The False Bride", is a folk song of the British Isles.
+"I Once Loved a Lass" (Roud 154), also known in Scotland as "The False Bride", is a folk song of the British Isles.
 The age of the song is uncertain, but versions of it date at least as far back as the 1680s.
 Although widely believed to be a Scottish song, the earliest record of it is from Newcastle upon Tyne.

 The song has been widely recorded since being popularised by Ewan MacColl.
 His rendition of the song began:

 The song's theme is of unrequited love and some interpret the ending as implying death or suicide.
 Ewan MacColl wrote in the notes to his 1956 album Classic Scots Ballads: